Designing ReLU Generative Networks to Enumerate Trees with a Given Tree Edit Distance

 \section{Identification of Edge Labels by ReLU Network}

-We focus on designing generative networks with ReLU as an activation function to generate all trees that are similar to a given tree.
-More precisely, we are interested in the following problem: \\ {\bf Input:} A rooted, ordered, and vertex-labeled tree $T$ with labels from an alphabet $\Sigma$, and a non-negative integer $d$.\\ {\bf Output:} Construct generative networks with ReLU as an activation function that can generate all rooted, ordered, and vertex-labeled trees over $\Sigma$ with tree edit distance at most $d$ from $T$.
+We focus on designing generative networks with ReLU as an activation function to generate any tree that are similar to a given tree.
+More precisely, we are interested in the following problem: \\ {\bf Input:} A rooted, ordered, and vertex-labeled tree $T$ with labels from an alphabet $\Sigma$, and a non-negative integer $d$.\\ {\bf Output:} Construct generative networks with ReLU as an activation function that can generate any rooted, ordered, and vertex-labeled tree over $\Sigma$ with tree edit distance at most $d$ from $T$.